DewiNazri/Recycle-Request-Mobile-Application/README.md

 ## 📄 License

-This project is for academic and portfolio purposes.
+This project is for academic purposes.